 Symptoms or problems that are often present along with CAS include:

-- Delayed language, such as difficulty understanding speech, reduced vocabulary, or difficulty using correct grammar when putting words together in a phrase or sentence
+- Delayed language.
+This may include trouble understanding speech, reduced vocabulary, or not using correct grammar when putting words together in a phrase or sentence.

-- Difficulties with gross and fine motor movement skills or coordination
+- Trouble with gross and fine motor movement skills or coordination.

 Diagnosing and treating childhood apraxia of speech at an early stage may reduce the risk of long-term persistence of the problem.
-If your child experiences speech problems, it's a good idea to have a speech-language pathologist evaluate your child as soon as you notice any speech problems.
+If your child experiences speech problems, have a speech-language pathologist evaluate your child as soon as you notice any speech problems.

-To evaluate your child's condition, your child's speech-language pathologist will review your child's symptoms and medical history, conduct an examination of the muscles used for speech, and examine how your child produces speech sounds, words and phrases.
+To evaluate your child's condition, a speech-language pathologist reviews your child's symptoms and medical history.
+The speech-language pathologist also conducts an exam of the muscles used for speech, and looks at how your child produces speech sounds, words and phrases.

-Your child's speech-language pathologist will also assess your child's language skills, such as his or her vocabulary, sentence structure and ability to understand speech.
+Your child's speech-language pathologist also may assess your child's language skills, including vocabulary, sentence structure and ability to understand speech.

-Diagnosis of CAS isn't based on any single test or observation.
-It depends on the pattern of problems that are seen.
-The specific tests conducted during the evaluation will depend on your child's age, ability to cooperate and the severity of the speech problem.
+Diagnosis of CAS isn't based on a single test or observation.
+A diagnosis is made based on the pattern of problems that are seen.
+The specific tests conducted during the evaluation depend on your child's age, ability to cooperate and the severity of the speech problem.

-It can sometimes be difficult to diagnose CAS, especially when a child speaks very little or has difficulty interacting with the speech-language pathologist.
+It can sometimes be hard to diagnose CAS, especially when a child speaks very little or has trouble interacting with the speech-language pathologist.

-It's important to identify whether your child shows symptoms of CAS, because CAS is treated differently from other speech disorders.
-Your child's speech-language pathologist may be able to determine an appropriate treatment approach for your child, even if the diagnosis is initially uncertain.
+Still, it's important to identify whether your child shows symptoms of CAS because CAS is treated differently from other speech disorders.
+Your child's speech-language pathologist may be able to determine the best treatment approach for your child even if the diagnosis is not certain at first.